Arteaga2k/problema3/app/Twig/doc/tags/set.rst

     {# displays bar #}
     {{ foo }}

-The assigned value can be any valid :ref:`Twig expressions
+The assigned value can be any valid :ref:'Twig expressions
-<twig-expressions>`:
+<twig-expressions>':

 .. code-block:: jinja